 Sparring is another critical factor that allows white belts to advance faster to the next colored belt.
 It will also help them improve their defending and attacking strategies.

-Although white belts face difficulties and fears when sparring more advanced competitors significantly.
+Although white belts face difficulties and fears when sparring with more advanced competitors significantly.
 That’s fine!
-You have nothing to lose except the knowledge to improve your game and identify your fatal flaws.
+You have nothing to lose except the knowledge to improve your game and identify fatal flaws.

 Compete In Jiu-Jitsu Tournaments

 Competing is another excellent way to help white belts get promoted fast since it demonstrates your combat ability.